narekboghozian/CoralTile/README.md

 This device is intended to be sturdy enough to fall from several feed (off a table, etc) onto a hard floor.
 The materials used to ensure stability and prevent breaks/cracks in electronic components are specified in the Technical Specification document.

-### Lifespan

-The lifespan of this device, as with most battery powered electronics, is determined by two factors.
-The battery lifespan and device construction.
-By fitting this device with a large battery, it will remain usable for many years after the battery has degraded significantly.
-The target lifespan of this device is to be 10 years.

 ### Vulnerabilities